5S-TES DemoStack Quickstart

 Once the keycloak service has started, the configuration files for three realms DARE-Control, DARE-TRE and Data-Egress will be imported and applied automatically.

-As a result, the admin user globaladminuser will be created in each realm.
+As a result, the admin user globaladminuser to access Submission Layer, TRE Agent and Egress Layer will be created in each realm.

 Username: globaladminuser